kripson/Express-Js-Boilerplate/README.md

 # Express.js RESTful API Boilerplate

 This project is a boilerplate for creating RESTful APIs using Express.js and TypeScript.
-It includes a basic setup with decorators for request timing and session checking.
+It includes several features and follows a structured approach to organizing code.

-## Features
+## Key Features

-- Express.js server setup
+- Express.js Server Setup: The project sets up an Express server to handle HTTP requests.
-- TypeScript support
+- TypeScript Support: The code is written in TypeScript, providing type safety and better tooling.
-- Environment variable configuration with dotenv
+- Environment Variable Configuration: Uses dotenv for managing environment variables.
-- Custom decorators for request timing and session checking
+- Postgres Database: Integrates with a Postgres database using drizzle as the ORM.
+- Validation with Zod: Utilizes zod for data validation.
-- ESLint for code linting
+- ESLint for Code Linting: Ensures code quality and consistency.
-- Nodemon for development hot-reloading
+- Nodemon for Development: Automatically restarts the server during development.

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/your-username/expressjs-restful-boilerplate.git
    cd expressjs-restful-boilerplate